Hill Annex State Park

 Things to Do At Hill Annex Mine State Park

-2021 has been an interesting year for state parks.
-Tours are hit and miss and it’s hard to plan your summer around, ‘planning on opening…’.
-As it happened, the park only had its museum open on the weekends.
+Tours at state parks can vary by season, and it’s important to check availability in advance.
+As it happened, the park had its museum open on the weekends.
 It’s part of the reason we had it last on our list on our Northern Loop Adventure.
-With our change of plans, we knew it wouldn’t be open.
+With our change of plans, we knew it might not be open.

 With no trails to explore, we were afraid of pulling up, the most we could do was peer at it from the gates.
 But they actually had the gates open and the platform of the Mine Pit Lake open.
 The stamp was located just outside the gates on the park’s sign.